Angelians

 “Had a what?”

-“He beat me!
-The man beat me, and he grunted when he beat me!”
+“He beat me with it!
+And he grunted when he beat me!”

 “He grunted?
 Did he say anything?”